+- the MCS field for transport block 1 if the DCI format is DCI format 1_1

+- the MCS field if the DCI format is DCI format 1_2

-the MCS field for transport block 1 if the DCI format is DCI format 1_1 or 1_3
+- the MCS field for transport block 1 of a serving cell with smallest index among the one or more serving cells if the DCI format is DCI format 1_3

-, or of the MCS field if the DCI format is DCI format 1_2 The UE is expected to provide HARQ-ACK information in response to the request for the Type-3 HARQ-ACK codebook after N symbols from the last symbol of a PDCCH providing the DCI format, where the value of N is provided in clause 10.2 by replacing "SPS PDSCH release" with "DCI format".
+The UE is expected to provide HARQ-ACK information in response to the request for the Type-3 HARQ-ACK codebook after N symbols from the last symbol of a PDCCH providing the DCI format, where the value of N is provided in clause 10.2 by replacing "SPS PDSCH release" with "DCI format".

 If a UE multiplexes HARQ-ACK information in a PUSCH transmission, the UE generates the HARQ-ACK codebook as described in this clause except that harq-ACK-SpatialBundlingPUCCH is replaced by harq-ACK-SpatialBundlingPUSCH.